 Australian Reseller News, Computer Reseller News, New Zealand Reseller News and The Channel serve readers at the sharp end of the information technology industry.

-While many of the stories they cover are similar to those in other technology publications, their specialist audience means journalists have a channel-oriented filter.
+While many of the stories they cover are similar to those in other technology publications, their specialist audience means journalists have a filter.
+They look at the trade side of the computer business.

 Mostly this means asking “what does this mean for the channel” and sticking the answer at the top of the story.